Learn more about barbiturate addiction treatment at Delta Medical Center in Memphis, TN

 - Therapeutic activities

 When it comes time for you to move onto the next phase of your treatment, you’ll work closely with your treatment team to develop an aftercare plan that addresses your ongoing sobriety needs.
 Some of our patients opt to continue in a heavily structured environment, such as found in a residential treatment center.
-Others decide that one of our two amazing outpatient programs are exactly the right fit for them.
+Others decide that one of our two amazing outpatient options are exactly the right fit for them.
 Our Partial Hospitalization Program (PHP) meets Monday through Friday for twenty hours of therapy a week.
 Our Intensive Outpatient Program (IOP) meets three days a week for four hours a day.
-Both programs offer similar therapies as our inpatient rehab program.
+Both treatment options offer similar therapies as our inpatient rehab center.
 Others find that they feel ready to return to a safe home environment and continue their progress on an outpatient basis.
 In the event you’re returning home, we’ll provide referrals to outpatient therapists and connections with community resources to help maintain your hard-earned sobriety.